 UNT’s 2020 RecycleMania campaign was supported by many partners including UNT Facilities, the RecycleMania Student Planning Committee, the University Union, Keep Denton Beautiful Inc., the City of Denton Sustainability Department, UNT Transportation Services, the UNT Police Department, local bike shops, and more.

 In light of the 2020 RecycleMania Tournament, a RecycleMania Student Planning Committee was established in fall 2019 to facilitate student leadership and community involvement in the RecycleMania Tournament.
-Rather than focusing only on increasing recycling efforts on campus, the RecycleMania Student Planning Committee, with funding support from the student-funded We Mean Green Fund, developed an eight-week campaign known as the “8 R’s of Reducing Waste.”
-The 8 R's (Rethink, Refuse, Reduce, Reuse, Repair, Refurbish, Repurpose, and Recycle) identify a strategic order in which we can replace our waste creation habits with resourceful habits before choosing to toss something into the trash or recycling bin.
-Each week of RecycleMania will feature social media challenges, waste reduction tips, and events focused on one of the 8 R's to inspire the UNT community to get involved.
+Rather than focusing only on increasing recycling efforts on campus, the RecycleMania Student Planning Committee, with funding support from the student-funded We Mean Green Fund, developed an eight-week campaign called the “8 Rs of Reducing Waste.”
+The 8 Rs (Rethink, Refuse, Reduce, Reuse, Repair, Refurbish, Repurpose, and Recycle) selected for 2020 identified a strategic order in which we can replace our waste creation habits with resourceful habits before choosing to toss something into the trash or recycling bin.
+Each week of RecycleMania featured social media challenges, waste reduction tips, and events focused on one of the 8 Rs to inspire the UNT community to get involved.

-PLEASE NOTE: MARCH 16th & MARCH 26th EVENTS ARE CANCELLED
+PLEASE NOTE: MARCH 16th & MARCH 26th EVENTS WERE CANCELLED DUE TO CORONAVIRUS

 Click the images below for more information about each event.

-For questions about RecycleMania at UNT, please contact WeMeanGreenFund@unt.edu.
+For questions about RecycleMania (now called Campus Race to Zero Waste) at UNT, please contact WeMeanGreenFund@unt.edu.